 Messages that are not records and can be deleted when they are no longer useful include:

-- Resources material – material that has been created or received for reference purposes
+- Resource material - material created or received for personal reference purposes.

 - General routine department business correspondence – messages that have short-term administrative or operation value used to provide information or for the completion of a request or action such as: